Handling incomplete outcomes and covariates in cluster-randomized trials: doubly-robust estimation, efficiency considerations, and sensitivity analysis: Simulation study

 \subsection{Simulation results}

 Table~\ref{tab:sim1} summarizes the results of the first simulation study.
-Across all eight scenarios, the proposed DR-PM and DR-ML estimators have negligible bias and nominal coverage probabilities, which confirms our theoretical results.
-Comparing DR-PM and DR-ML, we observe that using machine learning can further reduce the variance by $17\%-36\%$, demonstrating the precision gain from machine learning tools in analyzing CRTs.
-However, we also notice that this benefit is not for free, that is, machine learning methods lead to $10\%-20\%$ underestimation of variance under our data-generating distribution, causing $1\%-3\%$ under-coverage of confidence intervals.
+Across all eight scenarios, the proposed estimators have negligible bias and nominal coverage probabilities. {This is because DR-PM is doubly-robust and correctly specifies the outcome missingness model; and DR-ML well approximated both nuisance models with the ensemble learner.} Comparing DR-PM with DR-ML, machine learning further reduces the variance by $29\%-47\%$, demonstrating its precision gain in analyzing CRTs. {However, a potential caveat is that variance estimation for DR-ML can be anti-conservative in finite samples, underestimating the variance by 10\%-20\% under our data-generating distribution and leading to 1\%-3\% under-coverage of the confidence intervals.
+These findings continue to hold under the null of no treatment effect or when $m$ is as few as $10$; additional results are provided in Supplementary Material E.}

-Unlike the proposed estimators, the three comparison methods all have substantial bias and under-coverage.
-For the unadjusted estimator, since the missing data are completely ignored, bias presents and becomes larger given more missing data, as expected.
-While the IPW and DR-Aug-GEE estimators model the missing outcome mechanism, they target a different estimand, $E[N_i]^{-1}\{E[N_iY_{ij}|A_i=1] -E[N_iY_{ij}|A_i=0]\}$ instead of $\Delta$, because they assumed non-informative cluster sizes.
-This misalignment of estimand leads to bias and inflated type I error rates.
-Even if the IPW and DR-Aug-GEE estimators target the true estimand, the IPW estimator still has obvious disadvantages in precision ($\sim 10$ fold larger variance than DR-PM) since covariate information is omitted from the outcome model; DR-Aug-GEE performs much better than IPW, but is still 7\%-30\% less precise than DR-PM because DR-PM further utilizes treatment assignment modeling to improve precision.
+Unlike the proposed estimators, the three comparison methods all have bias and under-coverage.
+Since the unadjusted estimator completely ignores the missing data, {bias ranges from $-0.36$ to $-1$, causing small to moderate inflated type I error rates across scenarios.} While the IPW and DR estimators correctly model the missing outcome mechanism, they target a different estimand due to informative cluster sizes, leading to a bias of 1.09. {Because the DR estimator is more efficient than the IPW estimator, the same magnitude of bias leads to more severe type I error rate inflation for the former.}